 Wash your hands before and after using this medicine.

-Avoid getting this medication in your eyes, mouth, and nose, or on your lips.
+Avoid getting this medication in your eyes, mouth, and nose.
 If it does get into any of these areas, rinse with water.